holepunchto/bare/README.md

 #### `Bare.on('exit', code)`

-Emitted before the process or current thread terminates.
+Emitted when the process or current thread exits.
 If the process is forcefully terminated from an `exit` event listener, the remaining listeners will not run.

 > [!CAUTION]
 > Additional work **MUST NOT** be scheduled from an `exit` event listener.